gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'exp' parameter MUST be present.

-* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD3), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.
+* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD3), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.

 * The 'pub_keys' parameter, if present, includes the public keys requested by the joining node by means of the 'get_pub_keys' parameter in the Joining Request.
 If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the OSCORE group, thus used as group member identifier encoded as a CBOR byte string (REQ12).